Best way to clean Rat Poop safely and effectively

 Regularly inspect and clean areas like attics, basements, and garages to prevent rodent habitation.

 Landscaping choices can also impact rodent activity.
 Avoid dense plantings near your home and use rodent-resistant materials for repairs to enhance your home’s resistance to infestations.
-These proactive measures significantly reduce the likelihood of future infestations.

 When to Call Professional Rodent Control